Alpusa/awecg/README.md

 This application was developed as a degree project for the degree in Electronic Engineering at the Idustrial University of Santander (UIS) in Bucaramanga, Colombia.

+## Installers

+You can get the installers for Windows and Android in the Installers folder. <br />

+These folder contains two folders, one for English and one for Spanish. <br />

+In each folder you will find the installer for Windows and Android. <br />

 ##

 Industrial University of Santander (UIS) [https://www.uis.edu.co/] <br />